 Each state that has legalized cannabis in some form has adopted its own set of laws and regulations that differ from one another.
 In particular, laws and regulations differ among states regarding the collateralization or transferability of cannabis-related assets, such as cannabis licenses, cannabis inventory, and ownership interests in licensed cannabis companies.
-Some state laws and regulations where our borrowers operate may prohibit the collateralization or transferability of cannabis-related assets.
+Some state laws and regulations where our borrowers operate may prohibit the collateralization or transferability of certain cannabis-related assets.
+Other states may allow the collateralization or transferability of cannabis-related assets.
 Other states may allow the collateralization or transferability of cannabis-related assets, but with restrictions, such as meeting certain eligibility requirements, utilization of state receiverships, and/or upon approval by the applicable regulatory authority.
-Prohibitions or restrictions on our or others ability to acquire certain cannabis-related assets securing the loans of our borrowers could have a material adverse effect on our business, financial condition, liquidity and results of operations.
+Prohibitions or restrictions on our or others' ability to acquire certain cannabis-related assets securing the loans of our borrowers could have a material adverse effect on our business, financial condition, liquidity and results of operations.
 In addition, because the sales of such assets may be forced upon the borrower when time may be of the essence and available to a limited number of potential purchasers, the sales prices may be less than the prices obtained with more time in a larger market.